Insights

 </Frame>

-Each widget type has its own visualization options accessible from the **Visualization** tab in the widget editor:
+Each query-backed widget has visualization options in the **Visualization** tab:

-* **Table view** — configure sort column, sort direction (ascending/descending), and row limit.
+* **Table view** - configure sorting, row limits, and number formatting.

 Timeseries widgets include a time range selector that controls the analysis window.
-You can choose from:
+You can inherit the dashboard default or set a widget-specific range.

 ## Queries